NOAH Compendium

 Special warnings for each target species

-Contact with eyes should be avoided.
-In case of accidental contact, flush with plenty of water.
 Bacterial and fungal otitis is often secondary in nature.
 The underlying cause should be identified and treated.

 Special precautions for use

-Before the product is applied, the external auditory canal must be examined thoroughly to ensure that the eardrum is not perforated in order to avoid the risk of transmission of the infection to the middle ear and to prevent damage to the cochlear and vestibular apparatus.
+Before the veterinary medicinal product is applied, the external auditory canal must be examined thoroughly to ensure that the eardrum is not perforated in order to avoid the risk of transmission of the infection to the middle ear and to prevent damage to the cochlear and vestibular apparatus.

 The outer ear should be cleaned meticulously and dried before treatment.
 Excess hair around the treatment area should be cut.

-Use of the product should be based on susceptibility of isolated bacteria and/or other appropriate diagnostic tests.
+Use of the veterinary medicinal product should be based on susceptibility of isolated bacteria and/or other appropriate diagnostic tests.
 If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of the target bacteria.

-Use of the product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to gentamicin and may decrease the effectiveness of treatment with other aminoglycosides, due to the potential for cross resistance.
+Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to gentamicin and may decrease the effectiveness of treatment with other aminoglycosides, due to the potential for cross resistance.

 Prolonged and intensive use of topical corticosteroids preparation is known to trigger local and systemic effects, including suppression of adrenal function, thinning of the epidermis and delayed healing.